chanyoonzhu/leetcode-python/index.md

     steps: while q, if q popped is target, finish, if not, add popped item's neighbors to the q; optimization: visited can be eliminated if allowed to change memory (mark on original data)
 - classic problems:
     - all shortest paths: 301
-    - 1D (array): 1654-Minimum Jumps to Reach Home
+    - 1D (array): 1654-Minimum Jumps to Reach Home; 279-Perfect Squares
     - 2D shortest paths: 542-01 Matrix
     - String: 752-Open the Lock
     - Dijkstra's Algorithm: 743-Network Delay Time, 787-Cheapest Flights Within K Stops